Naval Air Station (NAS) Oceana

 Potential Health Effects

 Additional research is needed to more clearly understand the potential health effects that may be caused by exposure to PFAS compounds.
 To date, there is limited information on only a few of the thousands of PFAS.
 Currently, there are no Tier 1 toxicity values for any PFAS.
-Tier 1 toxicity values are the preferred source for toxicity factors in Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) and Resource Conservation and Recovery Act assessments.
+Tier 1 toxicity values are the preferred source for toxicity factors in Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) and Resource Conservation and Recovery Act human health risk assessments.

 The USEPA’s Superfund Health Risk Technical Support Center has estimated a Tier 2 noncarcinogenic toxicity value for perfluorobutane sulfonate (PFBS) (USEPA, 2014).
 The oral reference dose (RfD) is based on kidney effects observed in female rats.
 Because of a lack of information in the current literature, toxicity values for inhalation exposure and cancer endpoints could not be estimated for PFBS.

-USEPA Office of Water developed a RfD for perfluorooctanoic acid (PFOA) that is based on a developmental toxicity study using mice.
+USEPA Office of Water developed a RfD for PFOA that is based on a developmental toxicity study using mice.
 The critical effects included reduced ossification in parts of the hands and feet and accelerated puberty in male pups following exposure during gestation and lactation (USEPA, 2016a).
 USEPA Office of Water also determined that PFOA should be classified as “suggestive evidence of carcinogenic potential” and estimated an oral cancer slope factor based on tumor development in rat testes.

 PFOA and PFOS are known to be transmitted to the fetus in cord blood and to the newborn in breast milk.
 Because the developing fetus and newborn seem particularly sensitive to PFOA- and PFOS-induced toxicity, the RfDs based on developmental effects also are protective of adverse effects in adults.